brainhack-school2023/collin_project/README.md

 - [SAM checkpoint](https://github.com/facebookresearch/segment-anything/tree/main) to fine-tune
 - Jupyter Notebook for prototyping
 - Main pythong packages: `torch`, `numpy`, `pandas`, `PIL`, `cv2`, `monai`
+- GPU cluster for training (1X RTX A6000)

 ### Data
 The data used for this project is the `data_axondeepseg_tem` dataset privately hosted on an internal server with git-annex.
 It was used to train [this model](https://github.com/axondeepseg/default-TEM-model).
 It's also our biggest annotated dataset for myelin segmentation (20 subjects, 1360 MPx of manually segmented images).

 ### Project deliverables
-1. `axondeepseg` PR[742](https://github.com/axondeepseg/axondeepseg/pull/742) adds a feature to save raw instance maps.
+1. `axondeepseg` PR [#742](https://github.com/axondeepseg/axondeepseg/pull/742) adds a feature to save raw instance maps.
 With this feature, we can take a semantic segmentation and turn it into a raw 16bit PNG format where all axons are individually labelled.
 Below, we can see an example of an input semantic segmentation and its associated colorized instance segmentation.
 This allows us to subdivide the segmentation mask into its individual components.
+This PR will eventually be merged to the master branch.

 | Semantic seg | Instance seg |
 |:-:|:-:|